 Funds from this grant will be directed towards local groups supporting vulnerable families through isolation, food poverty and homelessness this winter.
 The process for awarding grants is ongoing.

 Donate to a local food bank Click to get info

-We have been collaborating with five primary partner food banks since the outbreak of COVID-19 to help get food to those who need it most.
+We have been collaborating with several primary partner food banks since the outbreak of COVID-19 to help get food to those who need it most.
 If your circumstances allow and you want to help, we recommend visiting these websites or emailing these organisations directly for information on how you can do so:

 Volunteering Click to get info

 We have over 4,000 registered Legends of the Forest volunteers.
 Due to this volume, we have temporarily paused registration for new sign ups.
 We are aware that lots of residents want to help and support in the community.
 If you and those who you live with are of a low health risk, you may wish to get in touch with a local charity or voluntary organisation.

 Information, advice and guidance for communities Click to get info

 Please note that this information is not provided by the Council

 Whilst it is great that there is so much enthusiasm to do good, it is equally important that we protect others and yourself.